Funding priorities

 hero-curves

-The Trust supports organizations serving people in the Western United States, defined as: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming; and in British Columbia, Canada.
+The Trust supports organizations serving people in the Western United States, defined as: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.

-In all of its grantmaking, the Trust is interested in supporting organizations that promote the dignity, agency, and self-sufficiency of individuals within its focus populations, and that strive to achieve a lasting difference in the lives of the people they serve.
+In all of its grantmaking, the Trust is interested in supporting organizations that promote the dignity, agency, and inclusion of individuals within its focus populations, and those that strive to achieve a lasting difference in the lives of the people they serve through advocacy and support of just and equitable systems and communities.

 To learn more about the grantmaking priorities in each program area, follow the links below: